 A descriptive element describes what the society does or what the society is.

 In the example above, ‘White Water Rafting’ is the descriptive element.

-All societies are required to have a legal element at the end of their name.
+All societies are required to have a legal element in their name.

 In the example above, ‘Association’ is the legal element.

 Your society can choose to have a number name, (for example: '55667789 Alberta Society').
 The number will be assigned by the Registrar of Corporations.

 Step 2.
 Get an Alberta NUANS report